 So your laptop battery is plugged in but not charging.
 Now what?
 Most laptop batteries typically last up to four hours on a single charge, but after a few years, they can start to give out.
 Don't worry; if your laptop no longer holds a charge, there are some simple solutions.

 At Asurion, our experts help our 300 million customers (and counting) diagnose and resolve their device problems and get the most out of their favorite tech.
-Here are their tips for fixing your laptop battery and getting it to charge like it should.
+Here are their tips for repairing your laptop battery and getting it to charge like it should.